SUMMARY OF ARTICLE 12 PROVISIONS

 Note: Retirees are not required to contribute, and do not accrue additional service credit.

-5. Post-Retirement Earnings Cap Increased for Retired Professors
+5. Post-Retirement Earnings Cap Increased for Retired Teachers and Professors

 6. Benefit changes for State Public Safety Professionals